 We can provide you with specific supports if you are interested in joining Oxfam Trailwalker.
 The use of these communication supports can only be done in-house and must be validated by Oxfam France.

 6 – BIBS

 Bibs and wrist bands must be visible at all time during the event.
 They must be worn over your different layers.
 Bibs cannot be modified or hidden.

-You are not allowed to give your bib to someone.
+You are not allowed to give your bib to someone else.
 Anyone who would not respect this rule would be banned both as an individual and as a team.

 7 – WALKERS AUTONOMY

 Walkers should be completely autonomous between each checkpoint.
 They must carry the compulsory equipment at all time as well as enough food and water to be self-sufficient for at least 20 kilometres.